asyncapi/community/AMBASSADOR_ORGANIZATION.md

 - The model currently in place for adding members to the Technical Steering Committee through PR will be used.
 - The TSC or delegated maintainers of community repositories will evaluate applications according to compliance requirements via a traditional PR flow.
 - All ambassador information will be displayed on the AsyncAPI website in a list after the PR is merged.
+- The program has the team tag `@asyncapi/ambassadors` to notify ambassadors on GitHub.

 ### Requirements to become an AsyncAPI Ambassador

 The participation will be determined and checked annually.
 The minimum requirement for being an ambassador is to make **4 contributions per year** in the form of articles, talks, videos, podcasts, presentations, driving initiatives, etc.

+Ambassadors can be invited to review content (articles, talks, videos...) related to the community.
+These reviews are optional and will be counted as an additional contribution.

 Some clarifications on the type of contributions: